stuffedmotion/Twitch-Dog-Treat-Dispenser/README.md

 #### See full blog post at [https://tylerpearce.ca/Twitch-Dog-Treat-Dispenser/](https://tylerpearce.ca/larry-bot/)

 # Server
-The server is a Node.js/Express server running locally on your machine.
+The server is a Node.js/Express server and can be run locally on your machine.

 ### Requirements